geodio/geodio/README.md

 - **Advanced Tensor Operations**: Support for matrix multiplication, broadcasting, and other fundamental tensor operations.
 - **Computation Graph & Execution Engine**: Efficient computation and execution with a time-aware system.
 - **Transpilation & Modularization**: Easily link and manage modules in a computational graph.
-- **Gene Expressed Operations**: Expressed programs as genetic seqences that can be evolved.
+- **Gene Expressed Operations**: Express programs or neural networks as genetic sequences that can be evolved and mutated to generate new programs.

 ## Installation